mlab817/faqs/src/establishment-of-smart-agriculture-system-in-western-visayas/what-are-the-advantages-and-benefits-of-korean-smart-greenhouse-versus-conventional-greenhouses-and-.md

 ---
  title: What are the advantages and benefits of Korean Smart Greenhouse versus conventional greenhouses and open field production?

-tags: ["advantages","benefits","korean","smart","greenhouse","versus","conventional","greenhouses","open","field","production"]

  ---

-### Establishment of Smart Agriculture System in Western Visayas
+## Establishment of Smart Agriculture System in Western Visayas

-## What are the advantages and benefits of Korean Smart Greenhouse versus conventional greenhouses and open field production?
+# What are the advantages and benefits of Korean Smart Greenhouse versus conventional greenhouses and open field production?

  - Smart farm or greenhouse is an ICT-based smart greenhouse system in horticulture controls the growth environment of crops inside the greenhouse, thus increases crop production and supply stability through the automation of farm.